 February 07, 2020

-Everyone has imposter syndrome, so maybe no one needs to have imposter syndrome.
+Everyone has impostor syndrome, so maybe no one needs to have impostor syndrome.

 It’s actually good for us (usually).